pivotal/docs-tap/scst-scan/install-scanners.hbs.md

-# Installing Scanners for Supply Chain Security Tools - Scan
+# Install another scanner for Supply Chain Security Tools - Scan

 This topic describes how to install scanners to work with Supply Chain Security Tools - Scan from the Tanzu Application Platform package repository.

+Follow the below instructions to install a scanner other than the out of the box Grype Scanner.

 ## <a id="prerecs"></a> Prerequisites

-Before installing a new scanner:

-- Install [Supply Chain Security Tools - Scan](install-scst-scan.md).
+Before installing a new scanner, install [Supply Chain Security Tools - Scan](install-scst-scan.md).
 It must be present on the same cluster.
 The prerequisites for Scan are also required.
-- Complete [scanner specific prerequisites](available-scanners.hbs.md) for the scanner you're trying to install.
-For example, creating an API token to connect to the scanner.

 ## <a id="installation"></a> Install

 To install a new scanner, follow these steps:
+1. Complete scanner specific prerequisites for the scanner you're trying to install.
+For example, creating an API token to connect to the scanner.
+   - [Snyk Scanner (Beta)](install-snyk-integration.hbs.md) - available for image scanning
+   - [Carbon Black Scanner (Beta)](install-carbonblack-integration.hbs.md) - available for image scanning

-1. List the available packages to discover what scanners you can use by running:
+2. List the available packages to discover what scanners you can use by running:

     ```console
     tanzu package available list --namespace tap-install